tractian/challenges/mobile/README.md

 API: [fake-api.tractian.com](fake-api.tractian.com)

+### In the README
+- Include a video demonstrating the app opening for each company and selecting a filter.
+- Describe which points of the project you would improve if you had more time.

 ### Extra
 You may use libraries for anything you find essential, **except** for the Asset Tree and the UI.
 In this challenge, performance and usability count as **bonus** points.